ChesterFritz/OnlineRadioPlayer/README.md

 # OnlineRadioPlayer
-An Online Radio Player for popradio station
+This is a Online Radrio App for android

 # What I Learned
 * Developed a user interface within the xml file using RelativeLayout,EditText,SetText, & Button.